Baseball

 Note:

-a dummy variable for teams finishing twenty or more games out of first place in
+- OUT is a dummy variable for teams finishing twenty or more games out of first place in their respective division.

 PITCHERS